exyi/CheckTestOutput/README.md

 }
 ```

-You can check if the object matches when it is serialized to JSON (using Newtonsoft.Json)
+Check if the object matches when it is serialized to JSON (using Newtonsoft.Json)

 ```csharp
 [Fact]